sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

     save_state = False

-If ``save_state`` is set to True, the state variables are saved to .pvd files in a folder named "pvd", located in the same directory as the optimization script.
+If ``save_state`` is set to True, the state variables are saved to .xdmf files in a folder named "xdmf", located in the same directory as the optimization script.
 These can be visualized with `Paraview <https://www.paraview.org/>`_.
 This parameter defaults to ``save_state = False``.